ethancampbell77/Project-2/README.md

 How To Use:

 This app requires the user to sign up by creating a profile.
-After creating an account the user can choose there own descriptive keywords for the person they wish to talk to - upon hitting submit the user will be provided 5 topics in the form of questions as well as the author/source of the information.
+After creating an account the user can choose their own descriptive keywords for the person they wish to talk to - upon hitting submit the user will be provided 5 topics in the form of questions as well as the author/source of the information.

 We have plenty of ideas as to how we can scale this app in possible future versions.